Teddy Bear Clinic and Touch-a-Truck Event Offer Hands-On Learning and Family Fun

-A girl uses a stethoscope on her teddy bear
+A girl puts a bandage on her teddy bear at the 2025 Teddy Bear Clinic

 Teddy Bear Clinics are proven to empower children by normalizing medical equipment and experiences, reducing anxiety of future doctor visits and increasing their knowledge of their bodies.

-Cheshire Medical Center’s Family & Community Care Clinic will host a Teddy Bear Clinic on April 26 from 9 am to 1:30 pm.
+Cheshire Medical Center’s Family & Community Care clinic invites families to a day of education and excitement at the upcoming Teddy Bear Clinic and weather-permitting Emergency Vehicle Touch-a-Truck Event on Saturday, April 25, from 9:00 am to 1:30 pm.

-While the Teddy Bear Clinic is free, registration is required to attend.
-Starting April 1, register by emailing teddybearclinic@cheshire-med.com with the full name and age of each child that you are registering, as well as the full name of each adult accompanying them.
-Registration is limited to the first 74 children.
+Registration for Teddy Bear Clinic appointments opens Wednesday, April 1.
+To register, families should email teddybearclinic@cheshire-med.com with the full name and age of each child being registered, along with the full name of each attending parent or adult.
+Space is limited to the first 74 children who contact organizers.

 About Cheshire Medical Center